Funguser/INFO7390_FinalProject/README.md

 #### E(2) Detect the contour of the tail
 We also write a function which could figure out apparent contour in one photo, which could highlighted the shape of the tail in some cases.
 We would generate a brand new dataset based on this algotithm and use models to learn this dataset.

+#### E(3) Train without "NewWhale" Id
+Since the category"NewWhale" is an ambiguous category, contain a lot of photos(more than 800) with various features, which would lead a large amount of noise, so in some of our model, we train the model without this category.

 ### F. Main model of the project
 1. [traditional CNN model with relative few layers](https://github.com/ZiyaoQiao/INFO7390_FinalProject/tree/master/Basic%20Model)<br />
 2. [pretrained model(including InceptionV3, Resnet50, VGG16)](https://github.com/ZiyaoQiao/INFO7390_FinalProject/blob/master/Pretrained%20Model/InceptionV3.py)